Fraise/go-there/README.md

 `auth_token` represents the authentication token management endpoint: `GET` and `DELETE` on */api/auth*

+### [UserRules]

+Defines the rules applied when creating a new user.
+If no rule is provided, sane defaults are used.

+`UsernameRegex` Regular expression used to validate usernames.
+It must be a full match.
+Defaults to `[a-z_][a-z0-9_-]*`

+`UsernameMinLen` Minimum length of the username.
+No minimum if -1 is set.
+Defaults to 1

+`UsernameMaxLen` Maximum length of the username.
+No maximum if -1 is set.
+Defaults to 24

+`PasswordRegex` Regular expression used to validate passwords.
+It must be a full match.
+No validation by default

+`PasswordMinLen` Minimum length of the password.
+No minimum if -1 is set.
+Defaults to 8

+`PasswordMaxLen` Maximum length of the username.
+No maximum if -1 is set.
+Defaults to 64

 ### [Cache]

 The cache supports both Redis and local cache.
 It is only used to cache redirection requests, and local and network